Very High Velocity Rounds

 - Also averted in the Matrix parodying level of Conkers Bad Fur Day.

-- In Ratchet and Clank: A Crack in Time Clank gains the ability to throw 'time bombs' but he isn't affected by the slowing of time due to the fact that he has a component installed that prevents this.
+- In Ratchet & Clank Future: A Crack In Time, Clank gains the ability to throw 'time bombs' but he isn't affected by the slowing of time due to the fact that he has a component installed that prevents this.
 Later, once Ratchet and Clank are reunited, Clank can throw the bombs from Ratchet's back.
 Ratchet and his weaponry are entirely unaffected by the slowing of time, though everything else that moves is (including the currency, the scenery, and NPCs).

 Role Playing Game

 - Vampire: The Masquerade – Bloodlines with the Celerity discipline.
-Off the topic, but very noticeable is that slow-moving shots continue moving slowly even after the power is toggled off, thanks to a programming quirk.
+Notable is that slow-moving shots continue moving slowly even after the power is toggled off, thanks to a programming quirk.

 - In one case averted, in another used straight in Fable II.
 If you cast the Time Control spell and fire a gun multiple times, you can actually count the shells as they move toward your target.
 On the other hand, the player's pet dog still moves just as quickly.
 Sparrow might just be extending the spell to include the dog, though.